-The History of the Atom: How it all began?
+The History of the Atom: How it all began

 Have you ever wondered what everything we see is made of?
 Ancient scientists also asked that question.

 In the 1700s, scientists discovered that everything around us was made of matter.
-Matter is “that” that makes up the objects we see every day and can appear in various forms (solid, liquid, gas).
+Matter is “that” which makes up the objects we see every day and can appear in various forms (solid, liquid, gas).

 Imagine a sheet of paper that we tear over and over again, obtaining smaller and smaller pieces with each cut.
 By constantly dividing a body of any material, we will obtain a smaller and smaller piece until a minimum INDIVISIBLE portion.
-He called this particle an atom.
+Democritus called this particle an atom.